berlinonline/converjon/README.md

 **Timeout**
 `download.timeout` sets a timeout after which requests are cancelled, if the source server doesn't respond in time.

+**Reject Invalid SSL Certificates**
+Setting `download.rejectInvalidSSL` to `true` will cause sources to be rejected, if their SSL certificates can nnot be validated.

 ### Cache

 ` cache.basepath` sets the base directory for the local file cache.